Mockingjay: Plot

 As she recovers, Katniss, profoundly depressed over Primrose's death, learns the rebels sacked the Capitol the day of the bombing, and Coin, who now leads Panem, promises her the chance to publicly execute Snow.
 Katniss confronts Snow, who claims that Coin orchestrated the bombing of the children to turn his remaining supporters against him, and that District 13 under Coin has been using the rebellion to turn the other districts against each other and thereby facilitate power for District 13.
 Katniss realizes that the double-wave bombing was similar to a tactic previously suggested by Gale and Beetee, and begins to harbor doubts about Coin.
 Coin hosts a referendum for the remaining Victors, proposing to host a final Hunger Games with only children from the Capitol; the proposal passes, with Katniss voting in favor and Peeta emphatically opposing the idea.
 Immediately afterward, at Snow's execution, Katniss is supposed to carry out the death sentence by shooting him with her bow, but at the last second, she instead shoots and kills Coin.
 Snow dies in the resulting chaos, though the cause of his death is left unclear.
 Katniss attempts to kill herself with a suicide pill, but is stopped by Peeta and arrested.

-In the aftermath of the war, rebel Commander Paylor of District 8 is voted President in Coin’s place.
-Katniss is acquitted of murder by reason of insanity and sent home to District 12, while her mother and Gale live in other districts supporting the post-war rehabilitation efforts.
-She rekindles her relationship with Peeta, who has slowly recovered his memories and sanity.
+In the aftermath of the war, rebel Commander Paylor of District 8 is voted President in Coin's place.
+Katniss is acquitted of murder by reason of insanity and sent home to District 12 alongside Haymitch and Peeta, while her mother and Gale live in other districts supporting the post-war rehabilitation efforts.
+Peeta slowly recovers his memories and sanity, and eventually starts a genuine relationship with Katniss.
 Twenty years later, Katniss and Peeta are married and have two children.
 Under Paylor's administration, the Hunger Games are abolished, with the arenas replaced by memorials.
 Katniss has found peace in her new life, but still dreads the day her children learn about their parents' involvement in the war and the Games.
 She comforts her young daughter with a game, in which she reminds herself of every good thing she has ever seen someone do.